DiscreteTom/UniStart/README.md

     // check model value
     this.onUpdate.AddListener(() => print(model.count.Value));

-    // you can't update model directly
+    // use commands to update model
+    cb.Push<MyCommand>();

-    // but you can use commands to update model cb.Push<SimpleCommand>();
+    // or use methods to update model
+    // so that IDE can check if the command exists model.MyCommand();
   }
 }
 ```